 Poll: The story will continue after the timeskip.
 Should i let the story flow from the timeskip in Naruto Avenged or put it as a sequel story?
 Vote Now!

-Author has written 6 stories for James Bond, Naruto, Batman, Mythology, Avengers, and Sherlock.
+Author has written 8 stories for James Bond, Naruto, Batman, Mythology, Avengers, Sherlock, Borderlands, and My Hero Academia/僕のヒーローアカデミア.

 Alan: You have five grand in your sweatpants?